-Join us in Boston for the 2nd annual Charles River Half, five laps of the fast, flat 2.6 mile loop around Boston’s scenic Charles River.
-Held on the same course as our popular Charles River Marathon, race entry includes a winter hat, a beautiful finisher's medal, and post-race beers from Mighty Squirrel.
+Join us at the DCR's Charles River Reservation for the Charles River Half & 5K on a fast, flat 2.6 mile loop around the scenic Charles River.
+Held on the same course as our popular Boston 5K Summer Series and Charles River Marathon, your race entry includes a shirt, a beautiful finisher's medal (half only), and post-race beers from Mighty Squirrel.

-The half marathon course is a flat 2.6 mile loop on paved paths around Boston's scenic Charles River, starting and finishing at the DCR’s Artesani Park in Boston, MA.
+The half marathon course is a flat 2.6 mile loop on paved paths around Boston's scenic Charles River, starting and finishing at the Marsh Post.
 Runners will complete five laps (13.1 miles) of the course.

 Using the same 2.6 mile loop as the individual half marathon, teams of 2-5 runners will complete a total of five laps (13.1 miles) of the course.
 Each team member will complete one, two, three, or four laps of the course depending on the number of runners on the team.